andrei2siminic/AD-home-lab/Lab Setup.md

-# Active Directory Home Lab setup
+# Active Directory Home Lab setup for Penetration Testing

 This is the setup of the lab.